CallismartLtd/smart-woo-service-invoicing/readme.md

 ## Support

-For support, please visit the [support forum](https://callismart.com.ng/support-portal).
+For support, please visit the [support portal](https://callismart.com.ng/support-portal).

 ## License

 This project is licensed under the GPL-2.0+ License.

-## Acknowledgments
+## Financial Support

+If you find Smart Woo Service and Invoicing Plugin valuable and would like to support our team in providing technical support, continuous improvement, and keeping the plugin free for everyone, you can contribute by making a financial donation.

+Your support helps us cover development costs, server expenses, and dedicate more time to enhancing the plugin.
+We appreciate any amount you can contribute.

+To make a donation, please visit our [donation page](https://paystack.com/pay/support-smart-woo-dev).

-Thank you for choosing Smart Woo Service and Invoicing Plugin!
-Your support makes this project possible.
+Thank you for considering supporting Smart Woo Service and Invoicing Plugin!
+Your generosity is crucial to the sustainability and improvement of this project.